eonarheim/eonarheim.github.io/input/posts/using-wyam-blog.md

 %LocalAppData%\Wyam\Wyam.Windows add-path
 ```

-In a new command window you can confirm wyam is in your patch:
+In a new command window you can confirm wyam is in your path:

 ```powershell
 wyam --help